anthro-id/legal/en-US/TERMS-OF-USE.md

 - Belarus
 - Venezuela

+Users outside Indonesia are responsible for ensuring their use of the Platform complies with Indonesia laws and their local laws.

 ## 6. Parental Controls
 For more information about parental controls, please refer to our [Underage Individuals'](/legal/underage) policy segment.